crunchyroll/govalid/readme.md

 ----
  - Fuzz test with randomly-generated, but linguistically valid input go source files.
 Auto-generate based on grammar from go/\* packages?
+ - Generate GoDoc comment for generated function.
+ - Document how if the struct has no validate-able fields, there will be a compiler error because of the unused err variable.
  - Godoc functions, etc.
  - Document how ints, uints can be specified in "any" base.